m-kareem/AirQualityMonitoring/README.md

 # Remote Air Quality Monitoring Module

 ## Introduction
 The purpose of this project is to design a modular Air Quality Monitoring Device fro controlled atmosphere environment (cleanroom) to measure, record and monitor real-time temperature, humidity, and other air quality measures such as CO2 and Volatile Organic Compounds (VOC).
-The system is based on I2C sensors and ESP32 micro-controller which connects to a local WIFI Network and transmit the measured data over MQTT protocol to a hosting database.
+The system is based on I2C sensors and ESP32 micro-controller which connects to a local WiFi Network and transmit the measured data over MQTT protocol to a hosting database.
 Grafana is used for data visualization and real-time monitoring.

 ## Required Hardwares
 - ESP32 Development Board